Your Information And How We Use It

 Our CCG is responsible for planning, buying and monitoring (also known as commissioning) health services from healthcare providers such as hospitals and GP practices for our local population to ensure the highest quality of healthcare.
 We also have a performance monitoring role of these services, which includes responding to any concerns from our patients on services offered.

-Our CCG holds some information about you and this document outlines how that information is used, who we may share that information with, how we keep it secure (confidential) and what your rights are in relation to this.
+Our CCG holds some information about you and this document outlines the lawful basis on which we process information, how that information is used, who we may share that information with, how we keep it secure (confidential) and what your rights are in relation to this.

 We use the following types of information/data: